FAQ Ovulation Test Kits-Using Ovulation Test Strips

 How do ovulation kits work?

-When do I start testing with urine LH ovulation test kits?
+When do I start testing with urine LH ovulation test strips?

 When to start testing